WSMorrison/Secret-model-club/README.md

             -Users can share and discuss what they are working on, and what other members are working on.
             -Users can discuss new, rare, and interesting kits, parts, tools, items, and objects they have acquired, want to git rid of, or just want to show off.
         -The online section includes a link to the Discord server for user navigation.
-        -The text is in translucent boxes that blur the backdrop so they can maintain the interest of the images but can keep the text legible.
+        -The text is in translucent boxes that blur the backdrop so they can maintain the interest of the images but keep the text legible.
         -The images, text, and text boxes are responsive to different screen size.

 ![Screenshot showing some of the Online and One:One sections on a small screen, highlighting the responsiveness, nav bar scrolling and text over image coverage.](/assets/images/readme-images/Nav_bar_text_boxes_styled_and_responsive_scrngrb.png)